All Episodes

 While we're looking to the sky, who knows what could come across our borders.

-The third point is I think the GOP needs to beat this drum relentlessly before the time comes that the Dems try to shove amnesty down our throats.
+The third point is I think the GOP needs to beat this drum relentlessly before the time comes that them try to shove amnesty down our throats.

 I think we need to start making this point very clear and very out there that illegal immigration is a huge threat.

-Sherry, I'm sorry, but but uh, you know, we that that's we gotta stop it.
+Sherry, I'm sorry, but we got to stop it.

-And I the the the whole amnesty bit, they're gonna come back and try for it again.
+And the whole amnesty bit, they're going to come back and try for it again.

 They're governing against the will of the people.